aklinker1/miasma/README.md

 #### Huh?
 What does that even mean?

-- Deploy apps from a CLI similar to Heroku (UI coming soon)
+- Deploy and manage apps from a CLI or UI (work in progress), similar to Heroku
-- Apps are ran in Docker Swarm as docker containers
+- Apps are based off Docker images and ran in Docker Swarm
-- You can add as many nodes/devices as you want to form a cluster
+- You can add as many nodes as you want to form a cluster
-- The `aklinker1/miasma` docker image is published with ARM support
+- The [`aklinker1/miasma`](https://hub.docker.com/r/aklinker1/miasma) docker image is published with ARM support

 #### What makes Miasma unique?